-On the 7th March, the Isle of Wight Green Party hosted it’s first in a series of public events, which will lead up to the 2021 IOW Council Elections.
-It was decided the first event would focus on housing.
-Four local Green Party councillors were invited to speak on a panel about their experience of various aspects of housing on the Island.
+On the 7th March, the Isle of Wight Green Party hosted it’s first in a series of public events, leading up to the 2021 Council Elections.
+The first event would focus on housing.
+Four local Green Party councillors were invited to speak on a panel about various aspects of housing on the Island.

 04 December 2019